 Hurricane screens and hurricane shutters are two great options for storm protection in Florida.
 Both offer great storm protection.
 Screens and most types of shutters look great and also offer additional benefits and functionality above just protection.
 The price of hurricane screens vs hurricane shutters will vary greatly from one shutter type to another.
 But in the end, the best hurricane protection for you will depend on your needs, preferences and budget.

 Still have questions or need help deciding?
 Talk to a Eurex Shutters expert about your options.
 This way you can find the product that’s best for you.
-Feel free to visit us at our showroom or fill out our quick form below.
+Feel free to visit us at our showroom or contact us.
 A member of our team will reach out to you shortly after.